How to install CCTV cameras in corridors? - NVR IPCAMERA SECURITY

 Long coridor CCTV

-In some cases, it’s better to use the “piggyback” method, in which one camera looks at the “dead zone” of the next one – a typical setup for protecting extended perimeters.
+In some cases, it’s better to use the “piggyback” method, in which one camera looks at the “dead zone” of the next one – a typical for protecting extended perimeters.
 This kind of setup allows the video surveillance operator to better survey the area.
 Noting the mounting direction of each of the cameras on the floor makes them much less complicated to monitor.

 Corridor format DVR view